erling6232/imagedata/docs/Viewing.rst

 """""""""""""""""""""""""""""

 The :meth:`imagedata.Series.get_roi` method will let the user draw a ROI outline as a polygon.
-The returned mask will be one (1) inside the ROI, and zero (0) elsewhere.
+The returned mask will have the same shape, and be one (1) inside the ROI, and zero (0) elsewhere.

 .. code-block:: python

    mask = a.get_roi()

+The ROI polygon can be adjusted using the mouse:

+  * Move a polygon vertex using left mouse key
+  * Move the polygon outline using shift key and left mouse key

-The vertices of the ROI polygon can be retrieve by:
+The vertices of the ROI polygon can be retrieved by:

 .. code-block:: python